Valmith/Valmith/README.md

 - 👋 Hi, I’m @Valmith
-- 👀 I’m interested in learning how to get really into coding! haha
+- 👀 I’m interested in learning how to be an epic coder moment.
 - 🌱 I’m currently learning C++ and html CSS gubbins, and flutter as well!
 - 💞️ I’m looking to collaborate on anything a newbie like me can learn stuff on!